-When his father’s cancer went into remission, Blake pursued his calling.
-He has completed two preclinical years of classroom learning, dissection, and practicing on trained actors and is now fulfilling two years of clinical training, rotating through all the major fields of medicine as a “clerk,” which he likens to an apprentice, working in teams with one or two doctors.
-He is taking every third month off from clinic duties to work on book three of his trilogy (book two is due out later this year) and help his mentor, the physician and best-selling author Abraham Verghese, on research and educational initiatives.
-After completing his medical training, Blake, like Verghese, will pursue a dual career in writing and academic medicine.
+When his father’s cancer went into remission, Blake followed his calling.
+He completed two preclinical years of classroom learning, dissection and practicing on trained actors, and two years of clinical training, rotating through all the major fields of medicine as a “clerk,” which he likens to an apprentice, working in teams with one or two doctors.
+He took every third month off from clinical duties to work on book three of his trilogy, which does not yet have a set release date, and help his mentor, the physician and best-selling author Abraham Verghese, on research and educational initiatives.
+Since completing his medical training, Blake, like Verghese, will pursue a dual career in writing and academic medicine.

 Having spent the last 10 years on his trilogy, Blake plans to leave the world of Nicodemus Weal behind, after completing book three, to focus on a real-world issue that he knows well.
 "A project I'm really excited about," he says, "is writing about people with disabilities."
 Among these are fellow medical students whose dedication and perseverance trump their disabilities.
 One, a woman who lost both legs as a result of an accident in infancy, has a severe muscular/skeletal disability but has won numerous wheelchair marathons and is a resident in internal medicine at Brigham and Women's Hospital in Boston.
 The other is a man with an abnormally shaped face, eight fingers, and no thumbs, the result of a developmental disability in the womb called Miller Syndrome.
 "His mind is neurotypical," says Blake, "but he looks different, so he has been treated very cruelly as a result.
 Yet he got the highest marks in his surgical rotation."
 Blake, by comparison, looks normal but has a neurological disability.